aquasecurity/tfsec/README.md

 ## Included Checks

-tfsec supports many popular cloud providers.
+tfsec supports many popular cloud and platform providers

 There are also checks which are provider agnostic.